galitsaPWD/jarvis-ai-assistant/README.md

 # jarvis-ai-assistant
-An AI-powered voice assistant with GUI interface, written in Python
+An AI-powered voice assistant with GUI interface, written in Python this is for fun project